bugraOzd/bugraOzd/README.md

 <h1 align="center">Hi, I'm Bugra Ozdilek</h1>
 <h3 align="center">Versatile and dynamic full-stack developer with over 3 years of experience, specializing in frontend technologies.
 Adept at leading engineering teams, conducting thorough code reviews, and playing a pivotal role in key architectural decisions.
 Demonstrated expertise in implementing complex features, with a primary focus on frontend development.
 Possesses a wide-ranging tech stack proficiency in various frameworks and libraries.
 Skilled at fostering effective collaboration with backend teams to ensure the successful integration of projects.</h3>

-- I’m currently working on a project that aims to create a low-code software developing platform.
-[Rappider](https://www.rappider.com/)

 - How to reach me => **bugraozdilek@gmail.com**

 <h3 align="left">Languages and Tools:</h3>